America: Mancini confirms friction between goalkeepers and details Jailson’s departure

 Vagner Mancini confirmed the friction between America’s goalkeepers and even gave details of Jailson’s departure.
 In an interview with GE this Friday (8), the American coach spoke about the termination of the experienced archer, which was made official last Tuesday (5).

-When asked about the existence of friction between goalkeepers Matheus Cavichioli and Jailson, Mancini did not hesitate and confirmed it.
+When asked about the existence of friction between goalkeepers Matheus Cavichioli and Jailson, Mancini did not hesitate and confirmed.

 Jailson’s departure